bitops-plugins/ansible/README.md

 -------------------

 ## Options Configuration
-Options configurations is used to export variables without using the CLI generation or for any advanced logic that is not supported by the Ansible CLI.
+Options configurations are used to export variables without using the CLI generation or for any advanced logic that is not supported by the Ansible CLI.

 | **Parameter** | **Environment Variable** | **Type** | **Required** | **Default** | **Description** |
 | :--: | :--: | :--: | :--: | :--: | :--: |